-The growing demand for precooked foods gives formulators an increasing opportunity to innovate consumer trends with a simple, portable solution that consumers can enjoy anytime, anywhere.
-Almond and almond-based ingredients offer the versatility and ability to be formulated within numerous trends in precooked foods and beverages.
+Understanding what motivates people to buy these foods is important for public health, as they are often associated with lower nutritional value.
+This growing demand gives formulators an opportunity to innovate consumer trends with a simple, portable solution.
+Almond and almond-based ingredients are versatile and can be used in numerous convenience food and beverage trends.
 Households where all adults are employed buy 12 percent less ready-to-eat food in grocery stores and 72 percent more food in full-service restaurants than households where not all adults are employed.
-Whether they're healthy snacks to go or fresh ingredients to cook at home, consumer food trends determine the reality of retailers.

-On the other hand, the Supplemental Nutrition Assistance Program (SNAP) provides program participants with funds to buy food at grocery stores and, as a result, SNAP participants tend to buy more food at grocery stores and less at restaurants than non-participants who are eligible for SNAP.
-Jenny combines her experience in trends with food and beverage topics such as health, formulation, sustainability and premiumisation.
-Focusing on mental and emotional health should be considered a long-term trend, as people between 18 and 34 years old are the most likely to be open and seek mental health solutions, according to Mintel data on trends in health management in the U.S. While these precooked foods save time, they tend to have lower nutritional values and may be more expensive than foods that require more time to prepare.
+SNAP participants tend to buy more food at grocery stores and less at restaurants than non-participants who are eligible for SNAP.
+Jenny combines her experience in trends with food and beverage topics such as health, formulation, sustainability, and premiumisation.
+Mental and emotional health should be considered a long-term trend, as 18-34 year olds are the most likely to be open to mental health solutions.
+While convenience foods save time, they tend to have lower nutritional values and may be more expensive than foods that require more time to prepare.

-For consumers like these, the goal is to counter the rise of fast lifestyles, support local food and combat people's declining interest in where food comes from.
+Consumers are looking for ways to counter fast lifestyles, support local food, and combat declining interest in where food comes from.